If you want to look dapper among all men, start learning these 12 easy grooming tips and adopt it to become your daily routine.

 Your face is your ambassador.
 It represents you, so take good care of it.
 Using the wrong face wash, or worse — using a harsh body soap — and your face becomes dry and exposed.
 That will speed up the appearance of wrinkles.

 Understand your skin type and get a face wash that will balance the pH on your face so that it will leave your skin more comfortable and moisturized after washing.
 If you have dry skin, like most people do, go with a milder product.
-Not sure what is your skin type?
-Find out from this article.
 Another factor to consider when choosing a face cleanser is the season.
 For example, you might want to go for a moisturizing, cream cleanser in winter.

 Many men don’t do this but if possible, apply some toner and moisturizer after face wash as it helps to shrink pores, adds a layer of protection, and reduces the appearance of wrinkles.

 Smell is one of the five basic Human senses along with sight, touch, hearing, and taste.
 That is why smelling pleasant is an important aspect of personal grooming.